Umayyad Mosque of Baalbek: Restoration

-In 1996 it was agreed to rebuilt the mosque and It was restored by the Director of the Center for the Revival of Islamic Architectural Heritage, former Dean of the Faculty of Architecture at Beirut Arab University, and an advisor in Hariri Heritage Foundation, Dr. Saleh Lamei Mostafa, and his entire team, from 1996 to 1998, with the support of former prime minister of Lebanon Rafic al-Hariri.
+In 1996 it was agreed to rebuild the mosque and it was restored by the Director of the Center for the Revival of Islamic Architectural Heritage, former Dean of the Faculty of Architecture at Beirut Arab University, and an advisor in Hariri Heritage Foundation, Dr. Saleh Lamei Mostafa, and his entire team, from 1996 to 1998, with the support of former prime minister of Lebanon Rafic al-Hariri.